MutS-1: Protein Structure

+Homologues and Protein Diversity

 Homologues of MutS have been found in many species including eukaryotes (MSH 1, 2, 3, 4, 5, and 6 proteins), archaea and bacteria, and together these proteins have been grouped into the MutS family.
 Although many of these proteins have similar activities to the E. coli MutS, there is significant diversity of function among the MutS family members.
 This diversity is even seen within species, where many species encode multiple MutS homologues with distinct functions.
 Inter-species homologues may have arisen through frequent ancient horizontal gene transfer of MutS (and MutL) from bacteria to archaea and eukaryotes via endosymbiotic ancestors of mitochondria and chloroplasts.